 With cracked teeth, some cracks extend all the way from the chewing surface down into the root of your tooth.
 Depending on the position of the crack, damage to the pulp can happen.
 In many cases, Dr. Abedini would recommend root canal treatment to fix a cracked tooth.

 A split tooth happens when a tooth is cracked and, over time, the crack progresses until the tooth eventually splits into two separate parts.
 Depending on the gravity of the split, Dr. Abedini may not be able to save the tooth intact.
 Depending on the position and extent of the crack, he will determine whether part of the tooth can be saved with a crown or another restorative procedure.

 If you would like a closer examination of your teeth, give us a call to schedule a consultation.
-Call us at 562-425-0545 or send us an email.
+Call us or email us.

 The establishment is clean and well decorated and the staff is friendly and knowledgeable.
 I was given options to treat my gums and not force fed a sales pitch, which is a big deal to me.
 They did a great job while showing that they truly care about my oral health.

 My family and I have been coming here for over 5 years.
 I was always afraid of the dentist as a kid, but now enjoy them taking care of my teeth.
 I am no longer fearful.